Developer Hiring Trends in Mobile in 2018

 Naturally, not all developers are on LinkedIn, so the actual size of the talent pool is actually larger.
 With that said, there are three reasons to consider LinkedIn a good enough source of data:

 - The data from LinkedIn is public and easy to verify.

 - LinkedIn allows for precise targeting of all mainstream programming languages relevant for mobile development.
 This allows for a more accurate comparison across technologies.
 This also makes it a better source that the reports from Stack Overflow (which leave out newer technologies like Flutter and React Native).

 - Most software development specialists with accounts on job marketplaces (like Upwork, Freelancer, or Toptal) are likely to be on LinkedIn.

 With this in mind, let’s use LinkedIn to explore talent supply in other mobile development technologies.

 Kotlin is, effectively, a new kid on the block in Android.
 It’s slowly becoming a more popular programming language amid Google’s attempts to steer away from Oracle.
 Nevertheless, Kotlin is not even starting to catch up with Java as of 2018.

-Right now, LinkedIn has “only” 23,083 Android engineers specialising in Kotlin.
+Right now, LinkedIn has “only” 23,083 Android engineers specializing in Kotlin.
 Out of these, a little over 3K reside in the US.
 India has a little over 3K Android/Kotlin developers, too.
 As for other destinations, it seems like they are only beginning to adopt the technology.